 See Related: Fun & Best Things to Do in Reims, France

 Batterie du Roule is recognized for its stunning ocean vistas and distinctive French architecture.
 This renowned monument in France has a long history, dating back to the 17th Century.

 However, it wasn’t until the early 20th Century that it became a popular tourist destination.
 The battery was built to guard the coast against aggressors, and it is now a favorite location for tourists seeking to enjoy the lovely French coastline.

 8. Moulin Rouge

-The Moulin Rouge is the most famous cabaret in Paris, France, made famous in novella and on the silver screen.
-It was established in the district of Pigalle, which is known for being the city’s red-light district.
-The cabaret is famous for being the birthplace of the French can-can dance and Moulin Rouge shows.
+The Moulin Rouge is the most famous cabaret in Paris, France, made famous in the novella and on the silver screen.
+It was established in the Pigalle district, the city’s red-light district.
+The cabaret is renowned for being the birthplace of the French can-can dance and Moulin Rouge shows.